FluxCartel/BoozeScout-II/README.md

 ## ✨ Features

--   **Price Scout:** A powerful search interface to find beverage prices from local stores.
+-   **Price Scout:** A robust search interface to find beverage prices from local stores.
     -   Search by product name.
     -   Filter by category, sub-category, and variety.
     -   Scan a product's barcode to search automatically.